 Midwifery School in Indiana - IN

-Midwives in Indiana today are educated and licensed registered nurses who have successfully completed graduate midwifery courses to become a certified nurse midwife (CNM).
-With a tradition that goes back to earliest recorded times, midwives care for women throughout pregnancy, labor and delivery, as well as after the birth of the baby.
-Today, a certified nurse midwife (CNM) may also provide annual gynecological exams, family planning, and counseling in wellness and nutrition.
+Part of a tradition that goes back to the earliest recorded times, midwives care for women throughout pregnancy, labor and delivery, as well as after the birth of the baby.
+In a more contemporary sense, certified nurse midwives (CNM) are educated and licensed registered nurses who may also provide annual gynecological exams, family planning, and counseling in wellness and nutrition.

-While some may have a preconception that midwives are only used when a mother chooses a home birth, many hospitals, including the Community Hospital East in Indianapolis, actually offer the option of using a certified nurse midwife.
+While some may have a misconception that midwives are only called upon when a mother chooses a home birth, many hospitals, including the Community Hospital East in Indianapolis, actually offer the option of using a certified nurse midwife.
 This option is only made available to women with normal pregnancies free of complications.
-The midwife would work collaboratively with obstetricians or specialists in the event that complications should arise.
+In the event that complications should arise during the birth, the midwife can work with obstetricians or specialists to surmount them.

-Students taking midwifery courses in Indiana will study antepartum, intrapartum and postpartum care.
-Classes will also cover lactation and how to prepare the new mother to have a successful experience nursing her newborn.
-Current statistics validate the advantages of breastfeeding infants, and Indiana is one of the progressive states that has a law in place that protects a woman’s right to breastfeed in the workplace.
-Students will also have a midwifery clinical practicum as part of their study under the supervision of a certified nurse midwife.
+Midwifery courses in Indiana are meant to cover details of antepartum, intrapartum and postpartum care.
+Classes also typically cover lactation and how to prepare the new mother to have a successful experience nursing her newborn, especially in Indiana, one of the progressive states that has a law in place to protect a woman’s right to breastfeed in the workplace.
+Students should also complete a midwifery clinical practicum under the supervision of a certified nurse midwife as part of their study.